 Jack Kerouac Writer in Residence Project

 provides four residencies a year to writers living anywhere in the world.
 Each residency consists of approximately a three-month stay in Orlando, Florida, in the cottage where Jack Kerouac wrote his novel Dharma Bums.
 Utilities and a food stipend of US$800 are included.
-Applications for the 2016-2017 residencies close on 13 March
+The Project also offers opportunities for residents to participate in readings, workshops and to interact with the central Florida writing community.
+Applications for the 2017-2018 residencies close on 12 March and results will be announced in May.

 Nelligan Prize for Short Fiction